plgagne/Game-Boy-Essentials/_articles/Warlocked.md

 {% include figure.html type="art" %}

 The game’s controls are fascinating.
 The game manages to squeeze all the barebones RTS controls into a D-Pad and four buttons.
-It even manages to have some surprising features: guarding another unit or building and two unit control groups.
+It even manages to have some surprising features: guarding another unit, ordering the construction of buildings, and even unit control groups.

 The controls start and end with the cursor.
 Managing to move it is unfortunately the clunkiest part of the interface; a mouse is much better for this purpose, but all we have is the D-Pad.
 You eventually learn to get by, particularly if you learn to hold the B button to speed up your cursor speed.